vania020/wro2025-robotek/src/acker_lidar_node/README.md

 ```

 **Explanation:**
-This function applies the PID algorithm:

-* Calculates proportional, integral, and derivative terms.
-* Returns the **output**, which represents how much the steering must change to stay centered.
+The PID calculates a control value called **`output`**, which is used to set the servo angle.
+This keeps the robot stable and smooth while following the corridor or avoiding walls.

 ---

-### **9. Control Loop**
+### 9. Control Loop

 ```python
 def control_loop(self):